Chinmay-Mulgund/esp32-freertos-sensor-hub/README.md

 # About

-- A system is developed that can be used by a logistic company to track the exact location during transport of sensitive goods and also monitor the environment on a continuous basis in real time.
+- A system is developed that can be used by a logistics company to track the exact location during transport of sensitive goods and also monitor the environment on a continuous basis in real time.

 - For monitoring the environment and visualizing the data collected from all the sensors, a website is developed and deployed on a server.

-- The web server receives the data periodically from the GSM module and the data is displayed on the website.
+- The web server receives the data periodically from the GSM module, and the data is displayed on the website.

 - A dynamic website is implemented where a user can view updated data without the need to refresh the page.
-The user can see real time graphical updates as well as the previous data received for better understanding of the conditions.
+The user can see real-time graphical updates, as well as the previous data received for a better understanding of the conditions.

 # Features